-The Emergency Solutions Grants program, formerly the Emergency Shelter Grants Program, is a competitive grant that awards funds to private nonprofit organizations, cities, and counties in the State of Texas to provide the services necessary to help persons that are at-risk of homelessness or homeless quickly regain stability in permanent housing.
-The ESG program is funded by the U.S. Department of Housing and Urban Development (HUD) and is administered by TDHCA in the State of Texas.
+The ESG program, formerly the Emergency Shelter Grants Program, is a competitive grant that awards funds to private nonprofit organizations, cities, and counties in the State of Texas to provide the services necessary to help persons who are at-risk of homelessness or homeless quickly regain stability in permanent housing.
+The ESG program is funded by the HUD) and is administered by TDHCA in the State of Texas.

 The ESG program provides funding to:

-• Engage homeless individuals and families living on the street;

-- Improve the number and quality of emergency shelters for homeless individuals and families; - Help operate these shelters; - Provide essential services to shelter residents; - Rapidly re-house homeless individuals and families; and - Prevent families and individuals from becoming homeless.
+- Engage homeless individuals and families living on the street; - Improve the number and quality of emergency shelters for homeless individuals and families; - Help operate these shelters; - Provide essential services to shelter residents; - Rapidly re-house homeless individuals and families; and - Prevent families and individuals from becoming homeless.

-As reported in the 2019 Consolidated Annual Performance and Evaluation Report reporting on Program Year 2018, the ESG program expended \$8,511,884 and served 33,873 individuals in program year 2018, the most recent program year for which data is available.
+As reported in the 2018 Consolidated Annual Performance and Evaluation Report reporting on Program Year, the ESG program expended \$8,511,884 and served 33,873 individuals in program year 2018, the most recent program year for which data is available.
+The 2019 CAPER will be out for public comment in early November 2020, therefore that data wasn't available for this report.